-The communication is full duplex and operates as a slave/master type, where the device can be either master or slave.
-Although the SPI interface specification can control multiple slave devices from a single master, the device provides only one \overline{SCS} pin.
+The communication is full duplex and operates as a slave/master type, where the devices can be either master or slave.
+Although the SPI interface specification can control multiple slave devices from a single master, these devices provided only one \overline{SCS} pin.
 If the master needs to control multiple slave devices from a single master, the master can use I/O pin to select the slave devices.